Samsung Galaxy S9, Plus Interiors Reveal Issues Involving Blurry Photos & Similarities To S8 Specs

 — Samsung Mobile (@SamsungMobile) February 25, 2018

-A few other findings became glaring once the phone was cracked open.
+A few other findings became glaring obvious once the phone was cracked open.
 Both are due to the fact that the technology inside isn’t upgraded over what the S8 contained.
 It’s noted that the “iris scanner, front-facing camera, IR emitter and proximity sensor” are all just about the same as what the Galaxy S8 had inside.

 In addition, the S9’s battery is the identical 3.85V, 3500mAh unit weighing 13.48Wh found in the previous edition of the Galaxy smartphone.
 Due to the similar tech that is found inside, this may not make for the best upgrade for someone who already owns the Samsung Galaxy S8.